Genius Way to Hang Wreaths on Inside Windows

 I didn’t want to overcomplicate things so after thinking on it a few days I came up with a solution…spring tension curtain rods.

-Yes, you can see them when you are really looking for them but they blend well into the woodwork.
-I got white oval curtain rods with a flat back side, not the round rods.
+Yes, you can see them when you’re really looking for them but they blend well into the woodwork.

 What you need: